-With so many great options out there, it was hard to put together a board game list with all the best worker placement games.
-That being said, we should all rejoice at the wealth of options in the worker placement space.
-But now that this is out of the way, let’s get to the list.
+The definitive ranked list of the best worker placement games.
+Worker placement, also known as action drafting, is a mechanic where you have a set number of individuals and you are giving them jobs to do, one at a time, in limited spaces, while your opponents do the same.
 Worker placement can span all sorts of areas, from Viking combat to racecar building to everything in between.
 Great games have been coming out for years so we tried to put together the right mix that took all the factors into play.
-This is our list of the best worker placement games.
+This is our list of the top 10 best worker placement games.

 YOU MIGHT ALSO LIKE: Best Dungeon Crawler Board Games | Best Roll-N-Write Games | Best Deck Building Games | Board Games To Start Your Collection | Best Party Board Games

 #10 | Kingsburg

 The bottom spot on the list of the best worker placement games comes first of many fantasy and medieval titles.
 In Kingsburg, players are Lords sent from the King to administer frontier territories.
 The game takes place over multiple years, broken up into seasons.

 Every year, there are 3 production seasons for collecting resources, building structures, and training troops with every fourth turn is the winter.
 During this phase, players must fight an attacking army.
 Each player must face the invaders, so this is not a cooperative game.
 You are placing workers to help build up your army and resources.
 For 2 – 5 players, games run about 90 minutes each.

 Champions of Midgard is a medium weight, Viking-themed, worker placement game with barbarian dice rolling in which players are leaders of Viking clans who have traveled to an embattled Viking harbor town to help defend it against the threat of trolls, draugr, and other mythological Norse beasts.